-There is little prospect of any economic developments outside the phosphate industry.
+There is little prospect of any economic developments; outside the phosphate industry.

-- 4. Population.-The population of Christmas Island at 30th June, 1960, was approximately 2,919, consisting of 163 Europeans, 2,039 Chinese, 702 Malays and 15 Indians. - 5.
-Communications.-Transport to and from the island is maintained by ships operated by the Phosphate Commission or under charter by the Commission.
-One vessel makes regular trips between Christmas Island and Singapore and other vessels, about six a month, carry phosphate to Fremantle and other Australian ports.
+- 4. Population.-The population of Christmas Island at 30th June, 1961, was 3,099 (1,963 males and 1,136 females); including 204 Europeans, 2,088 Chinese, 619 of Malay race, and 88 of Javanese. - 5.
+Communications.-Transport to and from the island is maintained by vessels operated under charter by the Christmas Island Phosphate Commission.
+One vessel makes regular trips between Christmas Island and Singapore, and other vessels carry phosphate to Fremantle and other Australian ports.